 - 1. Students are expected to behave professionally during lecture sessions.
 Any students who do not follow the university's code of conduct might be removed from the session. - 2.
-Students will have two places to concentrate on: TEAMS for course material and online virtual classroom when necessary, and CASA for results/grades of their performance in each assignment. - 3.
-For online sessions (if necessary), you are advised to turn off your webcam and microphone before joining the sessions.
+Students will be able to find every resources of this course on CANVAS. - 3.
+For online sessions (when necessary), you are advised to turn off your webcam and microphone before joining the sessions.
 By joining an online session, students give consent to be recorded on the live session video.
 This rule will apply if we need to switch to online teaching.